tendermint/tendermint/docs/tutorials/go-built-in.md

 `NewNode` requires a few things including a configuration file, a private validator, a node key and a few others in order to construct the full node.

-Note we use `proxy.NewLocalClientCreator` here to create a local client instead of one communicating through a socket or gRPC.
+Note we use `abcicli.NewLocalClientCreator` here to create a local client instead of one communicating through a socket or gRPC.

 [viper](https://github.com/spf13/viper) is being used for reading the config,